 Women are strongly encouraged to perform a breast self-examination every month to detect any unusual changes and symptoms early.
 Learn more about how you can perform a simple breast self-examination in the comfort and privacy of your home here.

 Mammography can detect small lumps in the breasts before we can feel it physically.
 The Singapore Health Promotion Board (HPB) recommends women above the age of 50 to go for mammogram screenings yearly even if they feel well.
-Find out where you can get a mammogram scan and the subsidies available here.

 Breast Cancer Treatment